crised/electrical/device/energy_db_wd/README.md

 Installing the service:
-1. create PostgreSQL user 'root'
+1. copy (or simlink) cenergy binary to /usr/local/bin
 2. copy energy_db_wd.conf to /etc/init